 - Unsubstantiated and unwarranted accusations of fraud or arson.

 - Cancelling a policy after a claim or loss, if the cancellation is not permitted by law or industry standards.

 - Making misrepresentations about facts or the law.

 - Making unreasonable demands for documents or information in order to delay the claim and discourage the policyholder.

 - Refusing to settle a covered claim or lawsuit against the policyholder within policy limits.

 - Refusing to defend the policyholder against a lawsuit when some part of the suit would be covered by the policy.

 Contact Our Orange County Office Today

-If you believe your insurance carrier has denied you or your business benefits owed under an insurance policy, contact the Law Offices of Corbett H. Williams today at 949-679-9909.
+If you believe your insurance carrier has denied you or your business benefits owed under an insurance policy and need commercial litigation, contact the Law Offices of Corbett H. Williams today at 949-679-9909.
 You may also use the contact form below and we will respond promptly.